buoyancy99/MineTorch/tutorials/README.md

 model = nn.Sequential(*[nn.Conv2d(3, 36, 3, 1, 1), nn.Tanh(), nn.Conv2d(36, 64, 3, 1, 1), nn.Tanh(), nn.Conv2d(64, 128, 3, 1, 1), nn.Tanh(), nn.Dense(512, 10)])
 ```

-### How to Create Train Model block?:
+## How to Create a Train Model block?:

-During Model training we perform following operations:
+During Model training we perform the following operations:
 1. Get data from Dataset
 2. Pass it through the Model
 3. Train Model using data for performance improvement
 4. Repeat steps 1-3 with epochs times

-For performing each of the above step we have added blocks which takes input from user and generates python code accordingly,
+For performing each of the above steps we have added blocks which takes input from the user and generates python code accordingly:

 ![Training](Images/Training.gif)